Chambers Street–World Trade Center/Park Place/Cortlandt Street station: IRT Broadway–Seventh Avenue Line

 The Interborough Rapid Transit Company (IRT)'s Broadway–Seventh Avenue Line first opened as a shuttle to 34th Street–Penn Station on June 3, 1917.
 The line was extended south to South Ferry on July 1, 1918; the Park Place station opened on the same date, and was served by a shuttle between Chambers Street and Wall Street, on the line's Brooklyn Branch.
 The new "H" system was implemented on August 1, 1918, joining the two halves of the Broadway–Seventh Avenue Line and sending all West Side trains south from Times Square.
 As a result, shuttle service to this station was replaced by through service.

 The city government took over the IRT's operations on June 12, 1940.
 During the 1964–1965 fiscal year, the platforms at Park Place, along with those at four other stations on the Broadway–Seventh Avenue Line, were lengthened to 525 ft to accommodate a ten-car train of 51 foot IRT cars.

 After the New York State Legislature gave the MTA funding for capital improvements in 1993, the MTA used some of these funds to renovate the Park Place station.
 Between April 3 and October 1, 1999, this station was closed for escalator replacement and a station rehabilitation.
+During mid-2026, when the adjacent portion of the Broadway–Seventh Avenue Line was closed during weekends, the MTA rehabilitated the Park Place station.